1601-mma2013/One_Call/README.md

       - Lack of information
       - Missed up some location and contact.
-      - Users ignore the application as if they think it is an extra for them.
+      - Users ignore the application as if they think emergencies not happen always.
       - Users do not think that application is helpful.

 	1. Internal limitations
 		2. viable technologies
 		2. cost
 5. opportunities
-        - Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
+        1. Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
+	 - to minimize the time needed to obtain correct contact number
+	 - to improve personal safety [especially emergency happens when you are alone/during midnight]

 	1. **In spite of** the obstacles we have this project has strength from a), b), c), ….
 	2. Persisting problem